koor-tech/koor/INSTALL.md

 If the build is for master or a release, the build will also be published to [dockerhub.com](https://cloud.docker.com/u/rook/repository/list).

-> Note that if the pull request title follows Rook's [contribution guidelines](https://docs.koor.tech/docs/latest/Contributing/development-flow/#commit-structure), the CI will automatically run the appropriate test scenario.
+> Note that if the pull request title follows Koor Storage Distribution's [contribution guidelines](https://docs.koor.tech/docs/latest/Contributing/development-flow/#commit-structure), the CI will automatically run the appropriate test scenario.
 For example if a pull request title is "ceph: add a feature", then the tests for the Ceph storage provider will run.
 Similarly, tests will only run for a single provider with the "cassandra:" and "nfs:" prefixes.

 ## Building for other platforms